Serving Lake County And The Surrounding Community For Over 40 Years

 Through the years, the firm developed a reputation for quality legal work and cost-effective solutions for both individuals and businesses.
 Concurrent with this growth, it continued to provide quality service for an expanding menu of legal matters in Lake, Geauga, Cuyahoga and Ashtabula Counties.
 It also expanded its commitment to increasingly specialized areas of the law, including land use and zoning, the representation of developers and governmental entities, and corporate law.
 The firm continues to retain its historically active personal injury practice.

-Michael C. Lucas became a partner in 1989 and continues as a partner with Wiles Richards today.
-After Richard Bates left the firm in 1988 and Robert Clair retired in 1990, the firm became known as Wiles Richards, as it is known today.
+Michael C. Lucas became a partner in 1989 and continues as a partner with Wiles & Richards today.
+After Richard Bates left the firm in 1988 and Robert Clair retired in 1990, the firm became known as Wiles & Richards, as it is known today and Stephanie E. Landgraf also joined the firm.
+Abigail E. Bell has joined the firm as well.